Alejogb1/job-board/blog-data/what-are-the-flaws-in-telegrams-bot-ban-system.md

 id: "what-are-the-flaws-in-telegrams-bot-ban-system"
 ---

 head-on.
 I've spent a fair amount of time architecting and maintaining bot systems, not just for Telegram, but across various platforms, and I’ve certainly encountered the frustrating limitations of Telegram’s ban mechanism.
-It’s not as straightforward as a simple blacklist, and its design has, shall we say, complexities.
+It’s not as straightforward as a simple blacklist, and its design has say, complexities.

 First, it's crucial to understand that Telegram’s bot ban system relies heavily on user reports.
 This, in itself, presents a major vulnerability.
 If a bot becomes the target of a coordinated campaign of false reports, it can be banned, often without any actual violation of Telegram's terms of service.
 I recall a particularly problematic situation back in 2018 where a bot I had developed for a small online community, a tool for scheduling meetups, was targeted by a group who didn't like its core functionality.
 Within a few hours, it was banned, despite perfectly adhering to all rules.
 There was little recourse; the appeals process at that time was less than ideal, and frankly, the process of proving the bot's legitimacy was burdensome and time-consuming.
 This reliance on user-generated ‘flags’ introduces a significant bias that can be exploited.